SnehaVarshney11/ReactJS/README.md

 }
 ```

-‼ <b>Life Cycle Methods in a Class Component -</b>
-1. Mounting -> When an instance of a component is being created and inserted into DOM.
-There are 4 methods: constructor, static getDerivedStateFromProps, render and componentDidMount <br>
-A) constructor(props) - <br>
-🎗 A special function that will get call whenever a new component is created. <br>
-🎗 Initializing state, Binding the event handler. <br>
-🎗 Don't cause side effect.
-Ex: HTTP request <br>
-🎗 super(props), Directly override this.state <br> <br>
-B) static getDerivedStateFromProps(props, state) - <br>
-🎗 Rarely Used Method. <br>
-🎗 When the state of the component depends on the changes in props over time. <br>
-🎗 Set the state. <br>
-🎗 It's a static method and not use this keyword.
-Simply return object that represent new state. <br>
-🎗 Don't cause side effect.
-Ex: HTTP request <br><br>
-C) render() - <br>
-🎗 Only required method. <br>
-🎗 Read props & state and return JSX. <br>
-🎗 Don't change the state or interact with DOM and make ajax calls. <br>
-🎗 Children components lifecycle methods are also executed. <br><br>
-D) componentDidMount() - <br>
-🎗 Will be called only once in whole lifecycle and invoked immediately after component and it's all children components have been rendered to DOM. <br>
-🎗 Cause side effect.
-Ex: Interact with DOM or perform any ajax calls to load data. <br>

-2. Updating -> When a component is being re-rendered as a result of changes to either its props or state.
-There are 5 methods: static getDerivedStateFromProps, shouldComponentUpdate, render, getSnapshotBeforeUpdate and componentDidUpdate <br>
-A) static getDerivedStateFromProps(props, state) - <br>
-🎗 Method is called everytime a component is re-renderd. <br>
-🎗 Set the state. <br>
-🎗 Don't cause side effects.
-Ex: HTTP requests.  <br><br>
-B) shouldComponentUpdate(nextProps, nextState) - <br>
-🎗 Rarely Used Method. <br>
-🎗 Dictates if the component should re-render or not <br>
-🎗 Performance optimization. <br>
-🎗 Don't cause side effects.
-Ex: HTTP requests, Calling the setState method. <br><br>
-C) render() -  <br>
-🎗 Only required method. <br>
-🎗 Read props & state and return JSX. <br>
-🎗 Don't change the state or interact with DOM and make ajax calls. <br><br>
-D) getSnapshotBeforeUpdate(prevProps, prevState) - <br>
-🎗 Rarely used method. <br>
-🎗 Called right before the changes from the virtual DOM are to br reflected in DOM. <br>
-🎗 Capture some info. from DOM. <br>
-🎗 Method will either return null or return a value.
-Returned a value will be passed as the third parameter to next method. <br><br>
-E) componentDidUpdate(prevProps, prevState, snapshot) - <br>
-🎗 Called after render is finished in re-render cycles. <br>
-🎗 Cause side effect. <br><br>

-3. Unmounting -> When a component is being removed from DOM.
-There is 1 method: componentWillUnmount <br>
-A) componentWillUnmount - <br>
-🎗 Method is invoked immediately before a component is unmounted and destroyed. <br>
-🎗 Cancelling any network requests, removing event handlers, cancelling any subscription and also invalidating timers. <br>
-🎗 Don't call the setState method. <br><br>

 4. Error Handling -> When there is an error during rendering, in a lifecycle method, or in a constructor of any child component.
 There are 2 methods: static getDerivedStateFromError and componentDidCatch <br>
 A) static getDerivedStateFromError(error) <br>